 “I could possibly start tomorrow, but I want to finish the project I currently work on.
 It would be very unprofessional and irresponsible if I left now.
 I need two or three weeks to finish the work and train colleagues to continue it.
 Then I can start here.”

 Question nr.
 15: Do you have any questions?

 You will get a chance to ask some questions during, or after the interview.
 It is good to ask one or two questions, or possibly even more.
 It shows that you care, that you are really motivated to get the job.
 So, what to ask?
 You should definitely not inquire about something that was already answered in the interview or explained on the job description.
 Let’s have a look at some good questions:

 “What are the next steps of interviewing process?”

 “Can you tell me something more about the working environment?”

 “What are the goals of your company (sales department) in one, five and ten years time?”

 What to say at the end?

 Congratulations!
 You read all fifteen answers to the most common interview questions.
 You did more than 60% of all job seekers do to prepare well for their interview.
-But if you want to go one step further, you should have a look at this great online interview training, that will teach you brilliant answers to interview questions specific for your job of choice! (e.g. accounting, marketing, management, retail, etc.).
+But if you want to go one step further, you should have a look at this great e-book, that will teach you brilliant answers to 177 interview questions, written by a highly experienced interview coach from the US.